 A metal roof could be used to solve the constant roof leaks and ice dams on such low slope roofs, but in this particular case (the picture above), the pitch of the roof is too low for even a standing seam metal roof to work, and the best solution in this case would be an IB Flat and Low-slope roofing membrane.
 Besides, standing seam would cost double of what an IB flat roof cost would be.

 Another solution commonly used by residential roofing contractors is the rolled asphalt roofing, or simply rolled roofing.
-Please bear in mind that most flat roofing systems come in rolls, but each type has it’s own trade name, such as Tar & Gravel, Rubber roofing, etc., and rolled roofing usually refers to a fiberglass membrane saturated in asphalt and asphalt, and coated with stone granules – very similar to asphalt shingles.
+Please keep in mind that most flat roofing systems come in rolls, but each type has it’s own trade name, such as Tar & Gravel, Rubber roofing, etc., and rolled roofing usually refers to a fiberglass membrane saturated in asphalt and asphalt, and coated with stone granules – very similar to asphalt shingles.
 Learn more about different types of flat roofing materials.
 Rolled asphalt was a popular choice for DIY roofing projects and many residential roofing contractors would use it, as it was fairly easy to install and easy to buy from a local roofing warehouse, without any special training involved.
 Unfortunately, these roofs only last about five years, and often begin leaking even sooner, causing expensive to repair structural damages, such as those shown in the picture below.
-Because the seams of rolled asphalt roofing are sealed with roof cement and fastened with roofing nails right though the membrane, the condensation below and the ice above the rolled asphalt quickly break the seal and the roof begins to leak.
-Patching such a roof will temporarily stop the leak, but it will actually create more damages as in the meantime you allow water more time to destroy the roof decking and rafters.
+Because the seams of rolled asphalt roofing are sealed with roof cement and fastened with roofing nails right through the membrane, the condensation below and the ice above the rolled asphalt quickly break the seal and the roof begins to leak.
+Patching such a roof will temporarily stop the leak, but it will actually create more damages, as in the meantime you allow water more time to destroy the roof decking and rafters.

-We recommend to homeowners with a flat or low-slope roofs to avoid the cheap alternatives which may last you 5 years, and will cost much more the next time you have to replace it, as additional repairs of rotten wood replacement and tear-off / disposal fees add on to the total price tag.
+We recommend that homeowners with a flat or low-slope roofs avoid the cheap alternatives which may last you 5 years, and will cost much more the next time you have to replace them, as additional repairs of rotten wood replacement and tear-off / disposal fees add on to the total price tag.
 Instead, choosing a lifetime IB roof system will make your roof last for decades of leaks free performance and will reduce your cooling costs, as its Cool Roof surface will reflect almost 90% of the solar heat.
 You will also be eligible to receive up-to $1500 tax credit for installing an Energy Star rated Cool Roof, making your final price almost the same as that of a cheap leaky alternative.

 Benefits of installing an IB Roof are many, but here are some of them:

-There is no glues or adhesives involved in the installation, as is the case with EPDM rubber roofs.
+• There is no glues or adhesives involved in the installation, as is the case with EPDM rubber roofs.
 Rubber roofs use splice tape or black glue to keep the seams together, and after just a short period of time the adhesives break down, and the roof begins to leak.

-IB Roof is a complete roofing system with all the components made out of PVC / CPA material, which are welded right to the membrane, ensuring permanent water-tightness.
+• IB Roof is a complete roofing system with all the components made out of PVC / CPA material, which are welded right to the membrane, ensuring permanent watertightness.
 There is a flashing for every possible roof penetration, such as in-roof drains, inside and outside corners, air vents, pipe boots, etc.

-IB Roofing membrane does not cure over time, and remains weldable even 25 years after installation.
+• IB Roofing membrane does not cure over time, and remains weldable even 25 years after installation.
 What does this mean for you?
-If there is ever a mechanical damage to the roof, such as falling tree branches or accidental cuts, the roof is easily fixed by just welding a patch to the damaged area.
+If there is ever any mechanical damage to the roof, such as falling tree branches or accidental cuts, the roof is easily fixed by just welding a patch to the damaged area.
 No need for special cleaners or glue.
 Just wipe the dust off and weld.

-As an additional benefit to the environment and to your wallet, an IB roof will outlast 2, 3 or even more conventional roofs, which would otherwise have to be dumped in a landfill.
 As a certified IB Roof Systems Installer, we can install and IB roof for you in any part of Massachusetts, Connecticut & Rhode Island, as well as in southern ME, NH and VT.
 Schedule your flat roofing inspection / estimate today.

 On the roof in Andover, Connecticut – with a happy homeowner after the IB flat roof installation was complete